fteodoro803/melbourne-pt-widget/README.md

   - Notification for Disruptions?
     - A way of notifying that a Tram is going to the depot/stops early
     - Cancellation?
+  - A setting filtering for PTV with specific descriptors (low floor, aircon, etc)
 - iOS
   - Xamarin on Rider????
+- Accessibility / Semantics support for MAUI app?

 ### Testing
 - PyTest
 - apiTests.py
   - Can't really do tests on valid/invalid URLS, since that's done by the API, but include these responses as tests maybe???
   - Maybe some tests for, if the site is down or something

+### Decisions
+- config.ini over appsettings.json
+  - both would contain the